AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Meta-knowledge

-Ultimately, meta-learning provides sound foundations for upgrading almost any element of a modern AutoML system, at least in theory.
+\textbf{Lofty Ideals and Challenging Practicalities.} Ultimately, meta-learning provides sound foundations for upgrading almost any element of a modern AutoML system, at least in theory.
 The motivation is that, assuming previous experience is relevant to an ML task at hand, it would seem beneficial to incorporate meta-knowledge in data-based predictive/exploratory systems.
-Unsurprisingly, there is evidential support for this view; one strand of research involving a `meta-mining' module~\cite{nghi14} and an IDA named eProPlan/eIDA~\cite{kise12} found that the `best' workflows suggested by KDD system RapidMiner, specifically ML pipelines composed of frequently used operators, were significantly outperformed by workflows ranked and recommended via meta-models.
+Unsurprisingly, there is evidential support for this view; one strand of research involving a `meta-mining' module~\citep{nghi14} and an IDA named eProPlan/eIDA~\citep{kise12} found that the `best' workflows suggested by KDD system RapidMiner~\citep{rikl01, hokl16}, specifically ML pipelines composed of frequently used operators, were significantly outperformed by workflows ranked and recommended via meta-models.
 In effect, automation based on meta-learning generally produces better ML solutions than those manually selected by human practitioners.
 Nonetheless, the extent of its effectiveness cannot be assumed.
-Leveraging meta-learning requires several unclear design choices, so much so that meta-model selection has itself been the focus of meta-learned recommendation~\cite{cuhu16}.
-Concern has also been raised that standard sets of meta-features cannot seem to discriminatively subdivide the space of ML tasks according to pre-processing pipelines they should employ~\cite{geth17}.
+Leveraging meta-learning requires several unclear design choices, so much so that meta-model selection has itself been the focus of meta-learned recommendation~\citep{cuhu16}.
+Concern has also been raised that standard sets of meta-features cannot seem to discriminatively subdivide the space of ML tasks according to preprocessing pipelines they should employ~\citep{geth17}.
 Then there is the issue that training a recommender system well requires significant amounts of data and experiments from similar contexts, which may simply not be available in practice.
-It is not even clear whether the obvious solution to this, i.e.~drawing meta-knowledge from other domains, is particularly effective~\cite{alga18}.
+It is not even clear whether the obvious solution to this, i.e.~drawing meta-knowledge from other domains, is particularly effective~\citep{alga18}.
+Nor is it conclusive just how much use can be extracted from opportunistically derived meta-knowledge~\citep{ngke21}.
 In essence, the promise of meta-learning is there, but, as with many AutoML research threads, more critical analysis is required to properly evaluate the benefit of employing these mechanisms.